nqdu/JDSurfG/README.md

 # Joint Inversion of Direct Surface Wave Tomography and Bouguer Gravity
-Version 3.0+.
-Important versions!
-This version is about **5-10 times faster** than previous versions!
+Version 3.1.
+Update from version 3.0.
+Version 3.0+ is about **5-10 times faster** than previous versions!

+## Note
+Please note that the format of the input files are a little different from previous versions!

 ## New Features
+* Parallel linear system solvers in `src/utils/lsmrModule_csr.f90`.
 * Rewrite `slegn96` and `sregn96` in [Computer Programs in Seismology](http://www.eas.slu.edu/eqc/eqccps.html).
 Now analytical derivatives for Love and Rayleigh wave dispersion could be utilized.

-* Water layer could be involved in joint inversion.
+## Updates
+* Update parameter files, docs and references.
+* Add I/O functions.

 ## Bug Fix
-* Fix the compiled name of function `surfdisp96`  to `surfdisp96_` in `src/SurfaceWave/surfdisp96.f`.
+* Fix bugs in `utils/gravity_forward.f90`
-* Fix bugs in parallel reading.
+* Fix bugs in the computing gravity matrix.

 ## TODO List (from easy to hard)